 11: The Canadian sense of humour

-Canadian’s have a wonderful understated and self-deprecating sense of humour blending irony, gentle satire and parody.
+Canadians have a wonderfully understated and self-deprecating sense of humour, blending irony, gentle satire and parody.
 Famous comedic exports include Jim Carrey, John Candy and Mike Myers of Austin Powers fame, but you’ll find Canadian wit everywhere you go.

-You can a lot of examples in the Only In Canada and Meanwhile In Canada social pages.
-Here’s just a few…
+You can see a lot of examples in the Only In Canada and Meanwhile In Canada social pages.
+Here are just a few…

 12: Canadian crime rates are incredibly low

-Ok, so the population of Canada is small and this should be taken into account but the fact remains that with a population of over 36 million people, in 2017 there were just 660 murders.
-Compare that to the fact that over 39 million people live in the state of California alone and their in 2017 they had a staggering 1,830 murders.
-Just knowing that you live in a country where violence is not the norm adds peace of mind to your life which is hard to find in other countries.
+Ok, so the population of Canada is small, and this should be taken into account, but the fact remains that with a population of over 36 million people, it is extremely safe.
+Just knowing that you live in a country where violence is not the norm adds peace of mind to your life, which is hard to find in other countries.

 13: Canada is an ‘education superpower’